STAT545-UBC/STAT545-UBC-original-website/block032_character-encoding.md

 ## Translating two blog posts from Ruby to R

-For now, this page walks through these two mini-tutorials (written for Ruby), but translated to R:
+This page walks through these two mini-tutorials (written for Ruby), but translated to R:

   * [Guide to fixing encoding problems in Ruby](http://www.justinweiss.com/articles/3-steps-to-fix-encoding-problems-in-ruby/)
   * [How to Get From Theyâ€™re to They’re](http://www.justinweiss.com/articles/how-to-get-from-theyre-to-theyre/)